gohsonghan98/gitbookclone/document/function/App/getComponent/getComponent.md

 ### Result

-In the consolve, the details of component:
+In the console, the details of component:

 ![](../../../../document/function/App/getComponent/getComponent-result-1.png?raw=true)